 That’s not to say you shouldn’t set goals that are challenging; however, your goals should be achievable.
 If your goals are too unrealistic or not achievable, you will probably give up on that goal in due time.

 Your goals should be relevant to your overall plans in life.
 Achieving your goals should be contributing something positive or provides a benefit to your life.

-Going back to our previous example of saving at least $600, achieving this goal would definitely provide benefits to my life personally.
-It also aligns with my overall goal to be financially free.
-Since this goal is relevant to my overall plans in life, I would be more motivated to accomplish it.
+Going back to our previous example of saving at least $600, achieving this goal would definitely provide benefits to your life personally.
+Saving more money also aligns with your overall financial goals.
+Since this goal is relevant to your overall plans in life, you would be more motivated to accomplish it.